Towards the Anonymization of the Language Modeling: Privacy Auditing

+On the basis of the opinion 28/2024 of the EDPB related to the processing of personal data in the context of AI models, we are considering a privacy audit performed by the system designer to ensure the anonymous nature of the model.
+Specifically, this means that we are considering an attack model where the adversary knows the dataset used for the model specialization and wants to ensure that the likelihood of regurgitation or leakage of personal information contained in this dataset (i.e., both all direct and indirect identifiers) is insignificant.

-Since the training data contained personal information, the adversary's goal is to identify the individuals whose information was used in training the model.
-To achieve this goal, the adversary takes advantage of direct and indirect identifying data from its auxiliary knowledge.
-Both direct and indirect identifiers are complementary.
-Direct identifiers include information associated with a natural person such as first and last name, a telephone or a social security number.
-In case of medical data, a list of direct identifiers to cosider has been recommended by the Data Protection Authority\footnote{The list of direct identifiers recommended by the french DPA: \url{https://www.cnil.fr/sites/cnil/files/atoms/files/referentiel_entrepot.pdf}.}.
+Direct identifiers include information associated with a natural person such as first and last name, a telephone, or a social security number.
 However, direct identifiers fail to detect all terms that can lead to distinguishing an individual.
 This distinguishing nature is captured by indirect identifiers.
-Indirect identifiers is information that is uniquely used in an individual's data compared to the rest of the population.
+Indirect identifiers are information that is uniquely used in an individual's data compared to the rest of the population.
 For example, if the term vertebra is used only in a patient's data, this term is indirectly identifying compared to the rest of the corpus.
 In other words, the individual is distinguishable from others with the use of this term.
-This distinguishable nature depends on the adversary's auxiliary knowledge.
-We consider an adversary which has collected information about individuals.
-This information can be user profiles from Web pages or mobile applications, medical reports, or any other text-type information describing an individual.
-These texts can be plain or pseudonymized and come from web scraping or from a legally or illegally acquired dataset.
-In a pseudonymized dataset, directly identifying information will be removed, but indirect identifiers will still be present.
-The number of direct and indirect identifiers will vary depending on the amount of information the attacker is able to retrieve on each individual, as well as the similarity of the retrieved information and the information used during training of the target model.